 Other ways you can help bugs

 Want to help more bugs?
-Here’s some other wonderful ways you can help them:
+Here are some other wonderful ways you can help them:

 - Don’t use pesticides

-- If you have a water-body in your backyard, support it’s banks with plenty of flora and keep your creek or dam healthy.
-A lot of a bugs require healthy waterways to complete their life cycle.
+- If you have a water-body in your backyard, support its banks with plenty of flora and keep your creek or dam healthy.
+A lot of bugs require healthy waterways to complete their life cycle.